Tree Services in East Bridgewater, MA by Brockton Tree Service

 We conduct a detailed site inspection first, noting proximity to buildings, fences, and utilities.
 Using precision rigging and sectional dismantling, we carefully lower hazardous limbs and trunk sections to avoid damage.
 Our team coordinates with utility companies when needed and employs cranes and bucket trucks to manage difficult removals.
 Safety protocols and professional-grade equipment ensure controlled execution in these sensitive settings.

 We deploy commercial-grade cranes, bucket trucks, and precision rigging systems designed for confined residential areas.
 These tools allow us to dismantle large trees in controlled sections without damaging nearby structures or landscaping.
-All operations strictly follow OSHA safety standards and company safety protocols, including protective gear, traffic control, and communication systems to safeguard workers and residents.
+All operations strictly follow OSHA 1910.269 and ANSI Z133 standards, including protective gear, traffic control, and communication systems to safeguard workers and residents.